 If you have some big questions about the state of the world...
-A host of global and local thinkers physicist Professor Shaun Hendy and Professor Deidre Brown on issues handling of Covid-19 and GUIDE nous History of TO
+A host of global and local thinkers physicist Professor Shaun Hendy and Professor Deidre Brown on issues handling of Covid-19 and GUIDE nous History of

-AUCKLAND

-WRITERS

-FESTIVAL
+AUCKLAND WRITERS FESTIVAL WAITUHIO TAMAKI 2025

-time in the English lit deto miss British-Cambodian writer and editor Kaliane Bradley, whose the publishing year.
-Or maybe Shakespeare is more your bag so you'll want to catch Emmy Auckland Associate Professor Paula Morris.
+If you spend most of your time in the English lit deto miss British-Cambodian writer and editor Kaliane Bradley, whose the publishing year.
+Or maybe Shakespeare is more your bag so you'll want to catch Emmy

+Auckland Associate Professor Paula Morris.
 Plus